Zelenskyy visits UK for first time since Russia's invasion

 Associated Press

+Staff inside 10 Downing St. could be heard applauding as the Ukrainian leader entered.

+At the start of the leaders’ meeting, Zelenskyy thanked Britain for its “big support from the first days of full-scale invasion.”

-LONDON (AP) — Ukrainian President Volodymyr Zelenskyy is visiting Britain on Wednesday, his first trip to the U.K. since Russia’s invasion began nearly a year ago and only his second confirmed journey outside Ukraine during the war.
+Zelenskyy will later address Parliament.
+It’s his first trip to the U.K. since Russia’s invasion began nearly a year ago and only his second confirmed journey outside Ukraine during the war.

-British media reported that Zelenskyy’s plane landed at London Stansted airport north of the U.K. capital on a Royal Air Force plane.
-A large convoy of vehicles left the airport shortly after the plane landed for the drive to central London, where Zelenskyy will hold talks with Prime Minister Rishi Sunak.

-Zelenskyy will also address Parliament and meet with King Charles III and U.K. military chiefs during his visit.
+Zelenskyy will also meet with King Charles III and U.K. military chiefs during his visit.

 The U.K. is one of the biggest military backers of Ukraine and has sent the country more than 2 billion pounds ($2.5 billion) in weapons and equipment.